interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 HTTP/x.x 200 OK
 ```

-For backwards compatibility with [RFC 35: ILP over HTTP (draft 2)](https://interledger.org/rfcs/0035-ilp-over-http/draft-2.html), if no `Idempotency-Key` header is included, the raw OER-encoded ILP Fulfill or Reject MUST be returned within the body of the response:
+If no `Idempotency-Key` header is included in the HTTP request, then the raw OER-encoded ILP Fulfill or Reject MUST be returned within the body of the response:

 ```http
 HTTP/x.x 200 OK